google/filament/BUILDING.md

 The EMSDK variable is required so that the build script can find the Emscripten SDK.
 The build creates a `samples` folder that can be used as the root of a simple static web server.
 Note that you cannot open the HTML directly from the filesystem due to CORS.
-One way to deal with this is to use Python to create a quick localhost server:
+We recommend using the emrun tool to create a quick localhost server:

 ```
-cd out/cmake-webgl-release/web/samples
-python3 -m http.server     # Python 3
-python -m SimpleHTTPServer # Python 2.7
+emrun out/cmake-webgl-release/web/samples --no_browser --port 8000
 ```

 You can then open http://localhost:8000/suzanne.html in your web browser.